 Atomic Force Microscopy

-Image 2: AFM images of nanoclews after 6 h of RCA, [WHAT ARE THESE VIEWS CALLED AGAIN NICOOOLLLLLEEEEE].
+Image 2: AFM images of nanoclews after 6 h of RCA, represented as a color map (left) and a topographic map (right).
 The arrows point to a single nanoclew beside a large aggregate

 Image 2 displays both single and clustered nanoclews, which appear as white circular dots or amorphously shaped clumps respectively.
-Judging from the image, it can be ascertained that nanoclews are approximate 70 nm in size after 6 hours of RCA, and assembled as expected.
+From the image, it is ascertained that nanoclews are approximately 70 nm in size after 6 hours of RCA, and assembled as expected.

 Scanning Electron Microscopy